oolekk/task-beone/README.md

 game continues unhindered, only informs that save did not succeed.
 On each move, all un-saved actions are again pushed to server, and game will be in-sync on first reconnect.
 All events will be emitted.

-To start another new game, best to `exit` the `PlayReplApp` although we can switch to different game by runnig `load`, and non-existend id will effectively create new game.
+We can switch to some previous game by running `load`.
 Normally, when game is started, random game-id is assigned.
 We can also switch to a random game by running `rand`.
-Such switching should work, but I didn't test it much, so if there is any problems, best to restart the `PlayReplApp`

 There is variants of commands which work with rook or bishop id, as it was requested in the task description.
 The id is simply the sequence number, each next piece has the next id, starting with 1.